tomjaguarpaw/H2/posts/git-rebase-conflicts.md

   ancestors") and the bottom hunk (above the commit description, "Add foo 5")

-* The output of `git show REBASE_HEAD` (this is generally easier to read, but more verbose as it also contains diffs relating to non-conflicting parts of the patch).
+* The output of `git show REBASE_HEAD`.
+This is generally easier to interpret than the above, but more verbose as it also contains diffs relating to non-conflicting parts of the patch.
 In this case it shows

 ```diff
      foo1()